stormlightlabs/volt/docs/internals/reactivity.md

 ## Challenges & Trade-offs

 - **Minimal core vs features** - The system intentionally avoids hidden mutation queues or scheduler magic.
     This keeps mental models simple but means users must explicitly batch when necessary.
 - **Signal identity** - Equality checks are referential.
     While fast, it means that mutating nested objects without cloning can bypass change detection unless you touch the signal again.
     We emphasises immutable patterns or explicit `set()` calls with copies.
 - **Dependency discovery** - Parsing expressions to pre-collect dependencies (`extractDeps`) introduces heuristics (e.g. `$store.get()` handling).
     We balance accuracy with performance by focusing on common patterns and falling back to runtime evaluation if static analysis fails.
 - **Error resilience** - Subscriber callbacks, cleanup functions, and recompute bodies are wrapped in try/catch to prevent one failure from derailing the reactive loop.
-    The trade-off is noisy console logs, but the alternative—silently swallowing issues—was harder to debug.
+    The trade-off is noisy console logs, but the alternative (silent errors & no observability) was harder to debug.

-Despite the lightweight implementation, these primitives provide deterministic, traceable update flows that underpin VoltX’s declarative bindings and plugin ecosystem.